 I’m never the fastest guy out there.
 Or the youngest.
-But in October 2017, at 56, I became the first person with Type 1 diabetes – and only the third person ever – to complete a solo run of the 223-mile Capital to Coast race from Austin to Corpus Christi, Texas; and in June 2018, I became the first person, diabetic or not, to complete the 339-mile Relay Iowa as a solo runner.
+But in October 2017, at 56, I became the first person with type 1 diabetes—and only the third person ever—to complete a solo run of the 223-mile Capital to Coast race from Austin to Corpus Christi, Texas; and in June 2018, I became the first person, diabetic or not, to complete the 339-mile Relay Iowa as a solo runner.
 My story is proof that it is never too late, that there is always a way forward.
 In 2003 I was 42, and 50 pounds overweight.
 I had just undergone laser retinopathy treatment.
 I was afraid that every twinge of heartburn was a heart attack.
 For the first time, “diabetic complications” weren’t a vague threat on the distant horizon.
 It was right in front of me.
 I was desperate to change things while I still could.
 I told myself that if I could find a way to give myself a do-over, I would grab it with everything that was in me.
 But I was stuck in a loop: inactive, overweight and insulin-resistant, with unpredictable blood sugars, correcting for lows with yet more food, followed by the need for yet more insulin.
 I knew I needed to find a way to eat less and exercise more, but both of those things caused more lows.
-Yet I didn’t know any active Type 1’s I could ask for advice.
+Yet I didn’t know any active type 1’s I could ask for advice.
 Not one.
 (Facebook didn’t exist until 2004.)
-And my doctors couldn’t answer my questions about juggling exercise, insulin, and food to avoid dangerous low blood sugars—as many of you know, the deepest, darkest fear of every person with T1D.
+And my doctors couldn’t answer my questions about juggling exercise, insulin and food to avoid dangerous low blood sugars—as many of you know, the deepest, darkest fear of every person with type 1 diabetes (T1D).
 Still, I was determined to figure it out.

 Making a change